-Hepatitis B - If no previous dose, give either 2-doses of Heplisav-B or a 3-dose series of either Engerix-B or Recombivax HB.
+Hepatitis B - Previously unimmunized students must receive an approved two (2) or three (3) dose series of hepatitis B vaccine.

 For HCP who perform tasks that may involve exposure to blood or body fluids, obtain antibody serology 1-2 months after final dose.

-- Unvaccinated healthcare personnel (HCP) and/ or those who cannot document previous vaccination should receive either a 2-dose series of Heplisav-B at 0 and 1 month or a 3-dose series of either Engerix-B or Recombivax HB at 0, 1, and 6 months. - HCP who perform tasks that may involve exposure to blood or body fluids should be tested for hepatitis B surface antibody (anti-HBs) 1-2 months after dose #2 of Heplisav-B or dose #3 of Engerix-B or Recombivax HB to document immunity. - If anti-HBs is at least 10 mIU/mL (positive), the vaccinee is immune.
+- Unvaccinated healthcare personnel (HCP) and/ or those who cannot document previous vaccination must receive an approved two (2) or three (3) dose series of hepatitis B vaccine. - HCP who perform tasks that may involve exposure to blood or body fluids should be tested for hepatitis B surface antibody (anti-HBs) 1-2 months after completion of the two or three-dose series. - If anti-HBs is at least 10 mIU/mL (positive), the vaccinee is immune.
 No further serologic testing or vaccination is recommended.
 If anti-HBs is less than 10 mIU/mL (negative), the vaccinee is not protected from hepatitis B virus (HBV) infection and should receive another 2-dose or 3-dose series of Hep B vaccine on the routine schedule, followed by anti-HBs testing 1-2 months later. - A vaccinee whose anti-HBs remains less than 10 mIU/ mL after 2 complete series is considered a "non-responder."
 For non-responders: HCP who are non-responders should be considered susceptible to HBV and should be counseled regarding precautions to prevent HBV infection and the need to obtain HBIG prophylaxis for any known or probable parenteral exposure to hepatitis B surface antigen (HBsAg)-positive blood or blood with unknown HBsAg status. - It is also possible that non-responders are people who are HBsAg positive.
 HBsAg testing is recommended.
 HCP found to be HBsAg positive should be counseled and medically evaluated.
-For HCP with documentation of a complete 2-dose (Heplisav-B) or 3-dose (Engerix-B or Recombivax HB) vaccine series but no documentation of anti-HBs of at least 10 mIU/mL (e.g., those vaccinated in childhood): HCP who are at risk for occupational blood or body fluid exposure might undergo anti-HBs testing upon hire or matriculation.
+For HCP with documentation of a complete 2-dose or 3-dose vaccine series but no documentation of anti-HBs of at least 10 mIU/mL (e.g., those vaccinated in childhood): HCP who are at risk for occupational blood or body fluid exposure might undergo anti-HBs testing upon hire or matriculation. - Students determined to be non-responders must complete and submit a nonresponder form found in CastleBranch.